notpeter/offwhite/README.md

 ### No --include or --exclude

-Or add the files/directories to a `.ignore` file.

 Q: Why don't you include a runtime option to `--exclude` or `--include` globs?
 A: The goal of the project is to support automated enforcement of the same rules used by editors that support the `editorconfig` standard editing files within a git repo,